Parineetii (TV series): Development

 The show was announced by Ekta Kapoor under Balaji Telefilms.
 It tells the story of how two best friend marry the same man without realizing, due to their destiny.

+Parineetii completed 1000 episodes on January 2025.
+Thus becoming the sixth longest running show of Colors TV.

 Casting

 Anchal Sahu and Tanvi Dogra were cast as the leads Parineet Kakkar and Neeti Juneja.
+Talking about her character, Dogra said “When I agreed to be part of Parineetii, I didn’t know the extent of Neetii’s transformation.
+It has been an incredible journey, peeling away the layers of her character.
+Neetii is a unique persona, exuding joy and independence while also possessing a cunning side.”
 Ankur Verma was cast as the male lead Rajeev Bajwa.
 Dolly Sohi was cast as Parineet's mother, Gurpreet Kakkar.
 Ashish Dixit who played Parineet's cousin, Vikram Kakkar, quit the show in July 2022, due to some creative changes.
 In October 2023, Rushal Parakh joined the show as Daljeet.
 In June 2024, Shilpa Saklani joined the cast as Ambika Singhania.
 In March 2025, Sudeep Sahir was cast to play a cameo Prithvi Agnihotri.
 In June 2025, the show took a generational leap and started focusing on Parineet and Rajeev's daughter Preet Bajwa, played by Sahu, Aditya Kashyap played by Paras Kalnawat and Neeti and Rajeev's daughter Nisha Bajwa played by Pratiksha Honmukhe while Dogra and Verma continued to play their respective characters of Neeti and Rajeev as elderly parents to the new leads.
 Within few days, series showed Sahu continuing to play her original role of elderly Parineet too thus playing the dual role of mother-daughter.